ShieldBattery/ShieldBattery/docs/GETTING_STARTED.md

 ## Developer setup

-ShieldBattery is a combination of C++ and JavaScript, and split between multiple server and client pieces.
+ShieldBattery is a combination of C++, Rust and JavaScript, and split between multiple server and client pieces.
 Even if you only plan on developing JavaScript changes, you'll need to install the C++ dependencies in order to properly test things.

-### Repository setup

-We use a git submodule for the node dependency, which needs to be initialized after a fresh repository clone.
-Run `git submodule init` followed by `git submodule update` to make this happen.
-Whenever the node dependency has been updated, you'll then need to re-run `git submodule update` to get the new changes.

 ### General environment setup